plkinon/plkinon/README.md

 🤔 I am interested in:
 - open source coding
-- numerical methods in engineering
+- (geometric) numerical methods
-- simulation and control of port-Hamiltonian systems
+- simulation and control of multibody system dynamics and port-Hamiltonian systems
 - structural and solid mechanics, elastodynamics

 💬 I prefer they/them pronouns.